braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/drag_and_drop/dnd_content_blocks.md

 # Drag & Drop Editor Content Blocks

-The Content Blocks that are created for use exclusively in the Drag & Drop Editor are similar in funtionality to the [Content Blocks]({{site.baseurl}}/user_guide/engagement_tools/templates_and_media/content_blocks/) used across different channels.
+The Content Blocks used exclusively in the Drag & Drop Editor are similar in functionality to the [Content Blocks]({{site.baseurl}}/user_guide/engagement_tools/templates_and_media/content_blocks/) used across different channels.
 They're a centralized location for holding information that can be referenced in various email campaigns.
 This can include grouping together email headers, promotional callouts, and more all in one reusable row.

 {% alert important %}
 Drag & Drop Editor Content Blocks are currently in early access and continuing to evolve.
 Contact your Braze account manager if you're interested in participating in the early access.